daetz-coder/emotion_detection_client_server/v2.0/README.md

 100.68.1.119 - - [03/Nov/2024 11:14:41] "POST /analyze_online HTTP/1.1" 200 -
 INFO:werkzeug:100.68.1.119 - - [03/Nov/2024 11:14:41] "POST /analyze_online HTTP/1.1" 200 -
 ```

+## 五、Summary

+*This project involves a client-server architecture where lightweight operations are handled locally on a Windows machine (client), and more complex computations are offloaded to a cloud-based Ubuntu server (server).
+The setup includes cloning the repository, installing necessary dependencies for both client and server, and starting the respective applications.
+The functionalities supported include image recognition, video recognition, and online recognition, each with corresponding logs demonstrating their operation.*